Kevinrosmusic/IcelandTest/README.md

 - Please note that you must have Git installed on your PC, this can be done [here](https://gist.github.com/derhuerst/1b15ff4652a867391f03)

--  After you get the project aiming to the desired directory, you need now to install dependencies by running npm install and then `npm i vite-plugin-svgr`.
+- After you get the project aiming to the desired directory, you need now to install dependencies by running: `npm install`

+-  Then `npm i vite-plugin-svgr`.

 - Start the project with : `npm run dev`